huaminghuangtw/Evergreen-Lists/👑 Life Pro Tip/👑 Life Pro Tip.md

 * How to get maximum cooling in your home during summer?
 	1. Identify the coolest part of your home.
 In the evening, find a window in a shaded area or on the lower floor where the air is cooler.
 If possible, use a thermometer to check which part of your home has the lowest temperature.
 	2. Create cross-ventilation.
 Open windows on opposite sides of the house to encourage airflow.
 If you have multiple floors, open windows upstairs and downstairs to enhance the chimney effect.
 	3. Wait for the right temperature.
-Once the outdoor temperature drops below the indoor temperature, it's time to bring in cool air.
+Once the outdoor temperature drops below the indoor temperature, it’s time to bring in cool air.
 	4. Use a fan strategically.
 Place a powerful fan near the hottest window and direct it outward to push warm air out.
 This will draw in cooler air through the other windows.
 	5. Seal the cool air inside.
 In the morning, before the outdoor temperature rises, close all windows and blinds to trap the cool air.
 Consider using blackout curtains to reduce heat gain throughout the day.
 * Keep your eye drops in the fridge for the extra soothing and redness relief / to enhance the cooling sensation when applying for itchy/burning eyes.
 * Avoid long exposure to direct sunlight for ANYTHING [^1]
 * Waiting 30-60 seconds (by wiping the water off your body with your hands, or shaking off like a dog lol) to dry off before stepping out of the shower significantly decreases the volume of water soaked/absorbed by your towel, allowing it to stay drier for longer. [^2]
-* Don't buy CDs for people.
+* Don’t buy CDs for people.
 They have Spotify.
 Buy them merch from a band they like instead.
-It's more personal and the band gets more money.
+It’s more personal and the band gets more money.
 * 洗碗精、洗手乳、沐浴乳、洗髮精等用罄時，把容器裝滿水稀釋，將可以再多使用 3-5 次！
 * Apple Maps nearly for navigation.
 Google Maps for business overview.
 * Always underpromise and overdeliver!
 For example, if you know how late you are going to be, add an extra 5-10 minutes to it.
 It might be annoying for the person/people when you say it initially, but when you come before the time you said, it will evoke a far more positive reaction than underestimating the lateness time.